Toyota bZ4X SUV review

 - Limited towing capacity

 Given Toyota’s huge experience in hybrid cars and even zero-emission hydrogen cars, it’s a little surprising that this bZ4X is the first mass-produced Toyota electric car.
-The Prius might have been one of the very first hybrids on sale, but the market for electric SUVs is already swamped, so the Toyota bZ4X needs to stack up against cars such as the Volkswagen ID.4, Skoda Enyaq iV and Kia EV6.
+The Prius might have been one of the very first hybrids on sale, but the market for electric SUVs is already maturing, so the Toyota bZ4X needs to stack up against cars such as the Volkswagen ID.4, Skoda Enyaq iV and Kia EV6.

 With almost comically chunky wheel arches and eye-catching details, the bZ4X is likely to stand out on the road.
 While you’d struggle to call it pretty, there’s a definite futuristic feel to the styling.